prateekgehlot09/open-real-estate-intelligence/README.md

 - A structured dataset layer for real estate AI
 - A decision intelligence engine for investor underwriting
 - A foundation for AI-driven real estate analysis at scale

 ---

+## Limitations

+OREIL v0.1 is a prototype.
+Current limitations:

+- Uses sample datasets only — does not connect to live government transaction registries
+- Risk scores (liquidity, demand, pricing) are manually assigned — not yet derived from market data
+- Does not provide financial advice — all outputs are informational only
+- AI insights are interpretive and depend entirely on validated structured inputs
+- Single-market focus (Dubai) — multi-market expansion is Phase 2

+---